 To make matters worse, each baby is different.
-Which means that, even though there are guides on what crying means, they may just not apply to your newborn.
+This means that, even though there are guides on what crying means, they may just not apply to your newborn.

-But on the bright side, they may as well apply, so don’t hesitate in reading and researching about it!
+But on the bright side, they may as well apply, so don’t hesitate in reading and research about it!

 Eventually, you and your baby will get to know each other, and you’ll understand exactly each cry, grunt, look, movement, and everything she does.

 I’m an anxious person.
 In retrospect, I should have expected my anxiety levels to shoot upwards when my son was born.